AIcarus/TetrixGame/README.md

 <command> exit
 ```

 The game doesn't come along ith music and sound.
 The folder `audio` is just a place holder.
-You can add your own ones to it.
+Replace the `.wav/.mid` files with real ones but follow the same audio format.
+Put `audio/` foler and `.jar` in the same folder, and it'll work.

 Have Fun ~!